 82. Airbrushing flow-improver or any surfactant without proper respiratory protection

 Flow improvers and other soapy substances that make water lose surface tension (i.e., surfactants) are dangerous when inhaled.

 They are chemical based substances that can hurt the fragile tissues inside your lungs.
 Imagine soapy suds and slippery bubbles in your throat and lungs.

-Wear a mask, or don’t airbrush spray flow improver.
+Wear a mask, use a spray booth, or don’t airbrush spray flow improver.